 Advantages of mechanized agriculture and farm mechanization

-(a) farm mechanization removes the difficulty in farming.
+this post is tailored towards letting you to the various advantages and disadvantages of mechanized agriculture (a) farm mechanization removes the difficulty in farming.
 Farm work is considered by people to be very hard.
 The use of machines therefore makes farming enjoyable.

 (c) farm mechanization allows the farmer to perform some difficult jobs easily; for example, the felling of trees is easily done with the motor-saw instead of the axe and cutlass.